FridljDa/FridljDa.github.io/src/content/blog/diabetic-retinopathy-detection.md

 However, several limitations should be addressed in future work.
 The dataset's small size (126 images for classification, 67 for segmentation) and class imbalance may have negatively affected model performance despite mitigation strategies.
 To improve classification accuracy, it would be beneficial to include more non-DR fundus images and expand the dataset to around a thousand images with better balance.

 For segmentation, the rectangular labeling method, while practical, is not ideal for training U-Net models as it includes regions that are not hemorrhages or exudates.
 Future work should use polygons, ovals, or irregular shapes that better fit the edges of these abnormalities.
 Additionally, consulting professional ophthalmologists for precise identification and labeling of exudates would provide more accurate training labels.

-After achieving desired performance for both tasks, we plan to integrate additional clinical data such as age, gender, and diabetes type when training the model, constructing a more robust and practical predictive model applicable in real-world clinical settings.